 What do I need for the training session?

 All the bikes and safety equipment will be provided by nextbike Malta, free of charge.
-Therefore all you need on the day is to be present, bring water and a light snack and any medication that you may need.
-Please inform us of any relevant medical conditions.
+Therefore, all you need on the day is to be present, bring water and a light snack and any medication that you may need.
+Please also dress comfortably and avoid baggy clothing or sandals/flip flops as these might pose a danger whilst riding.

 How old do I need to be?